How Much Would Free College Cost?

 1. Peter G. Peterson Foundation: What Is Free College and How Much Would it Cost?

-4. Georgetown University: The Dollars and Sense of Free College
+4. Georgetown University, The Dollars and Sense of Free College

-5. National Association of Student Financial Aid Administrators (NASFAA): Free College Proposals Matrix May 2021
+5. National Association of Student Financial Aid Administrators (NASFAA), Free College Proposals Matrix May 2021

-6. Congress.gov: S.1396 – America’s College Promise Act of 2021
+6. United States Congress (Congress), S.1396 – America’s College Promise Act of 2021

-8. Treasury.gov: Federal Spending Overview
+8. U.S. Treasury, Federal Spending Overview

-9. Fact Sheet: The American Families Plan | The White House
+9. White House, Fact Sheet: The American Families Plan

-10. Senator Sanders: The College for All Fact Sheet
+10. Senator Sanders, The College for All Fact Sheet

-11. Senator Baldwin: America’s College Promise Act
+11. Senator Baldwin, America’s College Promise Act

-12. Debt-Free College Act of 2021 | Congress.gov
+12. Congress, Debt-Free College Act of 2021

-13. Our Tuition Guarantee | Alice Lloyd College
+13. Alice Lloyd College, Our Tuition Guarantee

-14. Granite Guarantee | Undergraduate Admissions
+14. Granite Guarantee, Undergraduate Admissions

-16. Aggie Assurance
+16. Texas A&M University, Aggie Assurance